 Hiring a Developer

-Hiring a Developer is a tricky business.
+Hiring a Developer for your burgeoning SaaS company is a tricky business.
 Get it right, and future riches await, get it wrong, and you’ll understand why thousands of software projects fail every year.

 You broadly have two options when hiring a developer.
 You can choose an expensive one from Europe and the US, or you can choose a cheaper (but no less talented) one from places like India and the Philippines.